joanllenas/cpu-load-exercise/PRODUCTION.md

 ## State management

 This application is read-only, but if we were to start adding interactivity, I would begin using a state management library such as Redux or Zustand.
 This approach models interactions around a centralized store management solution, proven effective in large-scale deployments and beneficial for teams using a common language: actions, stores, reducers, and side-effects.

+## Other code improvements

+I have left a few `TODO:` comments in the code with things I would have done differently if I were building this for production.